elves/elvish/NEXT-RELEASE.md

 -   Rest variables and rest arguments are no longer restricted to the last variable.

+-   Variables containing any character can now be assigned and used by quoting their name, for example `'name!' = foo; put $'name!'`.

 New features in the standard library:

 -   A new `eval` command supports evaluating a dynamic piece of code in a